JMDKC/jmdkc.github.io/_posts/2018-12-02-basquiat-flv.md

 The paintings on show here are heavily skewed towards 1981-84, with very few from the final four years of Basquiat’s young life.
 (He was gone at 27 in a drug overdose, a year after Warhol.)
 The show notes make a valiant effort to claim a 1988 painting, *Exu*, named after an African deity, as some kind of masterpiece.
 But my patience had snapped by then, so I say it’s a sloppy mess by a worn-out artist running on fumes, the words merging around the murky central figure in a barely differentiated, marshy, cloud.

 But the final gallery - a spectacularly uneconomical, conical, uselessly showoff room even by the standards of Frank Gehry, the Fondation’s architect - brought me up short.
-It features a work from the final year called ‘Riding with Death’, showing a stick figure riding on a skeleton steed - who seems to be dismembering as he runs.
+It features a work from the final year called *Riding with Death*, showing a stick figure riding on a skeleton steed - who seems to be dismembering as he runs.
 This is Basquiat stripped back, losing the colours and the words.

 ![installation view](/Assets/basquiat-flv-2.jpg)